pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     *   Functions can nest (as arguments of other functions)
 *   Support two C/C++ style boolean operators: && (logical and), || (logical or)
 *   Support six C/C++ style comparison operators: &lt;. &lt;=, &gt;, &gt;=, ==, !=
-*   NO bit-wise operators - _use declarative functions instead_
+*   NO bit-wise operators - _use predicates instead_
 *   NO unary NOT (`!`) operator (_implement as a new declarative function `fn:Notxxxx`_)
 *   All expressions MUST be fully bracketed between Boolean operators (_to avoid defining precedence rules_)
 *   NO conditional if/then, switch or loop style statements _ - its declarative!_